This 7-10 week universal program is for all parents or caregivers with children ages 3-6, and 7-17.

 Skills 4 Life increases self-esteem, develops healthy attitudes, and improves knowledge of general life

 skills, all of which promote healthy and positive personal development.
 Several schools provide Skills 4

-Life during the school day to 4th & 5th graders as part of the health curriculum.
-Other schools offer S4L
+Life during the school day to 3rd, 4th or 5th graders as part of the health curriculum.

 Al and his friends visit Kindergarten classes and help the children develop social-emotional skills such as

 self-control, problem-solving, and healthy decision making.
-Taught by trained Kindergarten and First
+Taught by trained Kindergarten teachers in several

 Students in middle school and high school who go above and beyond in positive behavior are noticed and

 awarded a Positive Ticket by school administrators, school resource officers, and others.
 Each student